jirizak1/jirizak1.github.io/index.md

 I am **Jiří Zak**, a researcher working on orbital architectures, stellar obliquities, and planetary evolution.

-My research focuses on the formation, migration, and dynamical evolution of exoplanetary systems, with particular emphasis on stellar obliquities, resonant multiplanet systems, and the links between orbital architecture and pplanetary atmospheres.
+My research focuses on the formation, migration, and dynamical evolution of exoplanetary systems, with particular emphasis on stellar obliquities, resonant multiplanet systems, and the links between orbital architecture and planetary atmospheres.

 ## Current research